-I have been practising Yoga and Buddhist meditation for well over ten years and have personally experienced the transformative benefits of both practices.
+I have been practising Yoga and Buddhist meditation for over twelve years and have personally experienced the transformative benefits of both practices.

 I came to these practices quite late in life, at 49, shortly after having a hip replacement to alleviate years of chronic pain brought on by the consequences of a car accident.